MobilityData/gbfs/gbfs.md

 File Name                   | Required                |       Defines
 --------------------------- | ----------------------- | ----------
-gvfs.json                   | Optional                | Auto-discovery file that links to all of the other files published by the system.
-This file is optional, but highly recommended. system_information.json     | Yes                     | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone and vehicle types station_information.json    | Conditionally required  | Mostly static list of all stations, their capacities and locations.
-Required of systems utilizing docks. station_status.json         | Conditionally required  | Number of available vehicles and docks at each station and station availability.
-Required of systems utilizing docks. free_vehicle_status.json       | Conditionally required  | Describes vehicles that are available for rent.
-Required of systems that don't utilize docks or offer vehicles for rent outside of stations. system_hours.json           | Optional                | Describes the hours of operation for the system system_calendar.json        | Optional                | Describes the days of operation for the system system_regions.json         | Optional                | Describes the regions the system is broken up into
+gbfs.json                   | Optional                | Auto-discovery file that links to all of the other files published by the system.
+This file is optional, but highly recommended. system_information.json     | Yes                     | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone vehicle_types.json     | Conditionally required                     | Describes the types of vehicles that System operator has available for rent.
+Required of systems that include information about vehicle types in the station_status and/or free_bike_status files.
+If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles station_information.json    | Conditionally required  | Mostly static list of all stations, their capacities and locations.
+Required of systems utilizing docks. station_status.json         | Conditionally required  | Number of available bikes and docks at each station and station availability.
+Required of systems utilizing docks. free_bike_status.json       | Conditionally required  | Describes bikes that are available for rent.
+Required of systems that don't utilize docks or offer bikes for rent outside of stations. system_hours.json           | Optional                | Describes the hours of operation for the system system_calendar.json        | Optional                | Describes the days of operation for the system system_regions.json         | Optional                | Describes the regions the system is broken up into